vinceumo/todo/tutorial.md

 </script>
 ```

-Then in our **sw.js** we are going to cache all our assets that will allow our app to be usable offline:
+Then, in our **sw.js** we will cache all our assets that will allow our app to be usable offline:

 ```js
 var shellCacheName = "pwa-todo-v1";